Kavarod/node-proxy/README.md

 In the data object make a new object {}
-with these properties as shown down below ( id,url,name,host) and jthan change the values.(!NOTE: all of the attributes should be in " " quotes and all of the  values for them too " " Except for id which is without " ")
+with these properties as shown down below ( id,url,name,host) and than change the values.(NOTE: all of the attributes should be in " " quotes and all of the  values for them too " " Except for id which is without " ")
 As shown below:
 ```json
  "data":[